Published Jan 18, 2026 Updated Jun 22, 2026

 Half acre in square feet: the exact conversion

-The conversion is straightforward:
+The base conversion is straightforward:

 • 1 acre = 43,560 square feet